 Strixhaven also brought a swathe of powerful reprints to the Historic format in the form of Mystical Archive cards.
 Unfortunately for us Elves players, all of the Archive cards are instants or sorceries, so we don’t gain any old Elves.
 The only card that Elves have played historically – Natural Order – they preemptively banned.
 What’s worse is that a lot of them are powerful removal spells.
 If you’ve never had two mana dorks Electrolyzed, you’ve lived a blessed life.
 What this has effectively done is increase the power of the Historic format as a whole, without adding anything to Elves.
 As a result, Elves now feel much worse off.
 At least we get Krosan Grip, Inquisition of Kozilek and Weather the Storm for potential use in the sideboard.

 That’s everything we’ve got to cover from Strixhaven.
-We’ll see everyone for another review when Modern Horizons 2 rolls around.
-While we wait for that release, we’ll be doing a retrospective on the effect Kaldheim has had on Elves.
-Join us for that next time.
+We’ll have to see what Modern Horizons 2 brings to the table when it rolls around.
+In the meantime, we’ll be doing a retrospective on the effect Kaldheim has had on Elves.